 Cruise ship life can be very exciting but after a while, cruises can all begin to feel quite boring.
 You go to the port, board the ship with four thousand strangers, make a few friends, and then hop off.
 There is nothing wrong with doing that.

-Cruise ships are crowded and extra fees from beverages and excursions can take a toll on your budget.
+Cruise ships are crowded and extra fees for beverages and excursions can take a toll on your budget.

 Read our expert advice to get the most out of your next cruise holiday.